-The height of any structure shall not exceed the building height limits specified in the district regulations as measured pursuant to section 7-9-TBD, Rules for Measurement, except as otherwise specified below in this section.
-None of the following projections shall permit habitable space above the height limit.
-The total aggregate coverage of projections shall not exceed thirty (30) percent of a roof's area.
-This limitation shall not apply to solar energy systems (see section 7-9-TBD).
+The height of any structure shall not exceed the building height limits specified in the district regulations as measured pursuant to section 7-9-24, Rules for Measurement, except as otherwise specified-below in this section.
+None of the following vertical projections shall permit habitable space above the height limit.
+The total aggregate coverage of projections shall not exceed thirty percent (30%) of a roof's area.
+This limitation shall not apply to solar energy systems (see section 7-9-72).
 This section shall also apply to planned communities and specific plan areas unless otherwise stated.

 - (a) 7-9-129.2.
 Radio and television antennas.
 Radio and television antennas, not including dish antennas, may exceed the district building height limit by ten (10) feet.
 However, FCC licensed amateur ham radio operators may have radio towers seventy (70) feet in height measured from ground level.
-A higher height limit for all radio and television antennas may be provided by a Use Permit approved by the Zoning Administrator per section 7-9-150.
-TBD. - (b) 7-9-129.3.
-Architectural features. - (1) Towers, gables, spires, flagpoles, and architectural features not for sleeping or eating quarters or for any commercial purpose may exceed the district building height limit by ten (10) feet subject to a Use Permit approved by the Zoning Administrator per section 7-9-150.TBD. - (2) Elevators, appropriately screened mechanical units, and chimneys which do not exceed ten (10) percent of the roof area, nor exceed the district height limitation by more than eight (8) feet will shall be permitted. - (c) 7-9-129.4.
+A higher height limit for all radio and television antennas may be provided by a Use Permit approved by the Zoning Administrator per section 7-9-150 125. - (b) 7-9-129.3.
+Architectural features. - (1) Towers, gables, spires, flagpoles, and architectural features not for sleeping or eating quarters or for any commercial purpose may exceed the district building height limit by ten (10) feet subject to a Use Permit approved by the Zoning Administrator per section 7-9-150-125. - (2) Elevators, appropriately screened mechanical units, and chimneys which do not exceed ten (10)-percent (10%) of the roof area, nor exceed the district height limitation by more than eight (8) feet will shall be permitted. - (c) 7-9-129.4.
 Hazards to air navigation.
-No person, firm or corporation shall undertake construction or alteration which meets the notice criteria of Subpart B, Title 14, Part 77 of the Code of Federal Regulations outside the exterior boundaries of any airport (including heliports) available for public use or any military airport, without first notifying the Federal Aviation Administration of the proposed construction, as required by Subpart B of Part 77, and receiving, and presenting to the Director, EMA a determination from the FAA that such construction does not constitute a hazard to air navigation.
+No person, firm or corporation shall undertake construction or alteration which meets the notice criteria of Subpart B, Title 14, Part 77 of the Code of Federal Regulations, as may be amended, outside the exterior boundaries of any airport (including heliports) available for public use or any military airport, without first notifying the Federal Aviation Administration of the proposed construction, as required by Subpart B of Part 77, as may be amended, and receiving, and presenting to the Director, EMA